 Special Teams Coordinator / Defensive Pass Game Coordinator / Defensive Backs

-In 2019, McCormick continued his role as special teams coordinator, cornerbacks coach, and academic coordinator while adding the title of defensive pass game coordinator.
+In 2019, McCormick continued his role as Special Teams Coordinator, Cornerbacks Coach, & Academic Coordinator while adding the title of Defensive Pass Game Coordinator.
 Dordt finished with a record of 7-4.
-Freshman kicker, Brett Zachman connected on 9/13 FG attempts in his freshman campaign and finished with second team All-Conference honors.
-Nathan Kabongo finished third in the GPAC with a 10.1 punt return yard average per attempt.
-McCormick was part of the best defensive season in program history, highlighted by leading the country in regular season takeaways (34).
+Freshman kicker, Brett Zachman connected on 9/13 FG attempts in his freshman campaign and finished with 2nd team All-Conference honors.
+Nathan Kabongo finished 3rd in the GPAC with a 10.1 punt return yard average per attempt.
+McCormick was part of the best defensive season in program to date.
+Highlighted by leading the country in regular season takeaways (34).
 The defense allowed 21.5 points per game and 338.7 yards allowed per game.
-In pass defense Dordt led the GPAC in passing yards allowed per game at 158.1, produced 16 interceptions, and held opponents to a completion percentage of 51 percent.
-Cornerback Jalen Placide (junior) finished with four interceptions, which tied for the team lead.
-Cornerback Nathan Kabongo (junior) finished with two interceptions and earned All-Conference recognition for the second straight year.
+In pass defense Dordt led the GPAC in Passing Yards allowed per game at 158.1, produced 16 interceptions, and held opponents to a completion percentage of 51%.
+Cornerback Jalen Placide (Junior) finished with 4 interceptions, which tied for the team lead.
+Cornerback Nathan Kabongo (Junior) finished with 2 interceptions and earned All-Conference recognition for the 2nd straight year.
 Academically, the Defenders finished the fall semester with a team GPA above 3.0 for the third straight semester.

 Coach McCormick graduated from Crown College (Minnesota) in May of 2016 after a two-year standout career at quarterback.
 McCormick spent his first two collegiate seasons as the starting QB at Maranatha Baptist University (Wisconsin).
 McCormick transferred to Crown where he was a two-year team captain, second team all-conference honoree, and Crown College offensive player of the year.
 In his collegiate career, he started 36 games and was named academic all-conference four times.
 Following his senior year Coach McCormick participated in a 2016 NFL regional combine.